Corporate Governance

 Hazard Analysis and Risk Management Policy

-Hazard Analysis and Risk Management Policy refers to the mandatory EHS and Risk Management procedures for every Sika company depending on their range of activities.
+Hazard Analysis and Risk Management Policy refers to the mandatory EHS and Risk Management procedures for every Sika company, depending on their range of activities.

 Regulatory and Product Compliance Guidelines

-Regulatory and Product Compliance guidelines are used to ensure that raw materials, products, and services are assessed according to chemical regulations to make Sika products marketable and compliant.
+Regulatory and Product Compliance Guidelines are used to ensure that raw materials, products, and services are assessed according to chemical regulations to make Sika products marketable and compliant.
 Sika identifies and classifies all chemical substances, raw materials, and finished products according to their hazard potential in compliance with chemical regulations for registration, classification, labeling, packaging, transport, and restrictions.

 Sika products must be accompanied by a Safety Data Sheet (SDS) in accordance with the country's legal requirements and in the required languages.
 Packaging and labeling are managed for local compliance and the Sika branding and labeling rules.
 Safety Data Sheets (SDS) are created using the Product Compliance Software and are reviewed to ensure that the SDS are not older than two years.